mwvgroup/Pitt-Google-Broker/docs/source/access-data/data-overview.rst

 listed below.
 You can subscribe to one or more of these topics, and then pull and process the message stream(s).
-See the :doc:`tutorials/pubsub` tutorial for more information.
+See the :doc:`pubsub` tutorial for more information.

 .. list-table:: Current Streams
     :class: tight-table